damienstanton/voice-ui/README.md

 ### Other notes:

-While the JustForFunc tutorial is, of course, about magically opening the building gate, my code simply checks whether the user has supplied the right password.
-Otherwise, it is possible to follow along using this repo.
+While the JustForFunc tutorial is --of course-- about magically opening the building gate, my code simply checks whether the user has supplied the right password.
+Otherwise it is possible to follow along using this repo.

 As is mentioned in the tutorial, an easier route for hooking up both external services during development is to use [ngrok](http://ngrok.io).